magnars/dash.el/README.md

 #### -last-item `(list)`

-Returns the first item of `list`, or nil on an empty list.
+Returns the last item of `list`, or nil on an empty list.

 ```cl
 (-last-item '(1 2 3)) ;; => 3